danielequs/danielequs.github.io/README.md

 ## Listing of my pages on GitHub

-I'll develop content for this page over time...
+I'll develop content for [this page](https://danielequs.github.io) over time ...

 For now I'll just link to [Roy Mendelssohn's Page](https://rmendels.github.io) for some resources I use.